 For those who do not wish to rent a car, but still want to find lots of enjoyable restaurants, we recommend taking a taxi from your hotel to Denver’s 16th Street Mall.
 There you’ll find great places to shop and eat all located down several city blocks and there is even a trolley to get around on.

 Denver has a great downtown area full of amazing restaurants and museums, but before we get into that, let’s touch base on a few other areas just outside of Denver.

-Colorado Springs is an hour south, here you’ll find the highest point overlooking the Great Plains – Pike’s Peak, which has a summit of 14,114 feet!
-The mountain is amazing to see from it’s base near Manitou Springs, but the view is even better from the top!
+Colorado Springs is an hour south, where you’ll find the highest point overlooking the Great Plains – Pike’s Peak, which has a summit of 14,114 feet!
+The mountain is amazing to see from its base near Manitou Springs, but the view is even better from the top!
 You can take the Cog Railway to get there.